-Legal An appeal to our plan about a medical care coverage decision is called a planTerms "reconsideration."
-A "fast appeal" is also called an "expedited reconsideration."
+LegalAn appeal to our plan about a medical care coverage decision is called a planTermsreconsideration.
+A fast appeal is also called an expedited reconsideration.

-Step 1: Decide if you need a "standard appeal" or a "fast appeal."
+Step 1: Decide if you need a standard appeal or a fast appeal.

-A "standard appeal" is usually made within 30 days.
-A "fast appeal" is generally made within 72 hours.
+A standard appeal is usually made within 30 days or 7 days for Part B drugs.
+A fast appeal is generally made within 72 hours.

-- If you are appealing a decision we made about coverage for care that you have not yet received, you and/or your doctor will need to decide if you need a "fast appeal."
-If your doctor tells us that your health requires a "fast appeal," we will give you a fast appeal. - The requirements for getting a "fast appeal" are the same as those for getting a "fast coverage decision" in Section 5.2 of this chapter.
+- If you are appealing a decision we made about coverage for care that you have not yet received, you and/or your doctor will need to decide if you need a fast appeal.
+If your doctor tells us that your health requires a fast appeal, we will give you a fast appeal. - The requirements for getting a fast appeal are the same as those for getting a fast coverage decision in Section 5.2 of this chapter.